Container

 More on maxwidth

-In cases where there isn't a full page of content or maybe a more focused layout is desired, "md" is often the right width.
-On-boarding flows or a promotional page are good examples where "md" would be useful.
+In cases where there isn't a full page of content or maybe a more focused layout is desired, md is often the right width.
+On-boarding flows or a promotional page are good examples where medium would be useful.
 In some cases a very narrow and focused layout is needed, like a log in form.
-Use "sm" for these.
+Use sm for these.

-In all cases Container will include padding and center itself in the viewport.
+In all cases Container includes padding and centers itself in the viewport.

 Other layout elements